-For Cultural Ecology 2020 there were three readings which I’ve grouped under the general issue of understanding complexity.
-We read the Tim Ingold chapter “The dynamics of technical change” (362-372).
-In Arts of Living on a Damaged Planet we read “Unruly Appetites” by Marianne Elisabeth Lien and “Without Planning” by Deborah Gordon in the “Monsters” section (M107-139) Lien is the author of Becoming Salmon: Aquaculture and the Domestication of a Fish which is a helpful image for the topic.
-The analysis concentrates on the Ingold chapter.
+For Cultural Ecology 2020 there were three readings I grouped under the general issue of understanding complexity.
+We read the Tim Ingold chapter “The dynamics of technical change” in The Perception of the Environment.
+In Arts of Living on a Damaged Planet we read “Unruly Appetites” by Marianne Elisabeth Lien and “Without Planning” by Deborah Gordon in the “Monsters” section.
+Lien is the author of Becoming Salmon: Aquaculture and the Domestication of a Fish which is a helpful image for the topic.
+The analysis below concentrates on the Ingold chapter.
+These materials were for Cultural Ecology 2020.
+For Cultural Ecology 2017, I attempted to frame the Ingold chapter as posing the big question of Is Life Getting More Complex?

 Ingold’s chapter on “The dynamics of technical change” is essentially about how we think of the evolution of technology.
 In some ways, the chapter reprises elements of previous chapters on Tools and Machines as well as the Concept of Technology.
 Still, Ingold develops some new points in this chapter on how to measure complexity, leading to some fascinating conclusions.